bolst/bolst/README.md

 ### Hi 👋, I'm Nic Bolton

-### I'm currently a student at the University of Windsor, graduating in 2025 with a Cwwwombined Honours Physics & Computer Science degree
+### I'm currently a student at the University of Windsor, graduating in 2025 with a Combined Honours Physics & Computer Science degree

 **Connect with me**